fmmendo/fmmendo.github.io/_posts/2021-12-31-year-in-review.md

 categories: [Article]
 ---

-Right, so 2021 was an improvement on 2020, but still no quite the year things take off. 😅
+Right, so 2021 was an improvement on 2020, but still not quite the year things take off again. 😅

 <!--more-->